UMN’s Carbon-Free Future Starts Now

 (Female Student Participation in Engineering and Informatics Outreach, 2024)

-Moreover, UMN’s partnership with SILLA University in Korea and involvement in the KOICA program further advance support for women on campus.
-Notably, the provision of a dedicated counseling room for women on the 11th floor of Building D exemplifies the university’s holistic approach to women’s welfare.
-The KOICA program also offers certification discounts for female participants, reinforcing UMN’s broader strategy to empower women through both academic and personal development opportunities.
+In addition to academic development, UMN provides dedicated facilities such as a counseling room for women on the 11th floor of Building D, reflecting the university’s holistic approach to women’s welfare.
+The KOICA program also offers certification support for female participants, reinforcing UMN’s broader strategy to empower women through both academic and personal growth opportunities.

 Through these comprehensive initiatives and policies, UMN continues to embody the values of Sustainable Development Goal 5 (Gender Equality), fostering an inclusive, safe, and empowering environment for all women within its academic community.